-Diffusing Myths and Truths of Essential Oils
+Diffusing Essential Oil Myths and Truths

 When it comes to health, our brains automate to a nutritious diet and exercise.
 But devoted health goers are adding essential oils to their regimen.

-What are Essential Oils?
+What Are Essential Oils?

 Essential oils are concentrations created from natural chemicals of plants using steam or pressure.
 Flavors and odors are specific and unique to the plant the oil originated from.
 The chemical composition also effects how it used and absorbed by the body.

-Diffusing Myths and Truths
+Diffusing Essential Oil Myths and Truths

 Essential oils never expire.

-The shelf life of essential oils is dependent on the essential oil production, purity, and storage.
+The shelf life of essential oils is dependent on essential oil production, purity, and storage.
 In general, most essential oils have a shelf-life of two to five years.

 Aromatherapy has been used in cancer treatment.

 Essential oils may reduce anxiety associated with arising cancer stress.
 Additional critical illnesses and hospitalized patients have also practiced with essential oils.

 TRUTH.
 Essential oils may support people living with Alzheimer’s disease and its associated symptoms.

 You never need to worry about allergic reactions.

 MYTH.
-Like any ingested or topical product, adverse side effects may arise.
+Like any ingested or topical product, adverse side reactions effects may arise.
 Individuals often attribute skin irritation and discomfort as part of the “detox” process.

 Essential oils have a significant role in dental health.

 Additionally, wound dressings with essential oils may have therapeutic effects following oral surgical procedures.
 Lavender has also been shown to reduce anxiety associated with dental services.

-The Essential Bottom Line
+The Essential, Bottom Line

 It is likewise important to remember just because they can be safe, does not mean they are effective.
 Although several individuals swear by their use, research backing up beneficial claims is limited yet ongoing.